The molecule we identify.

 Only for injectable-grade material.
 Topical / cosmetic GHK-Cu does not legally or practically require LAL endotoxin testing.
 Topical formulations should have USP <51> preservative-efficacy testing instead — that confirms the finished cream survives microbial challenge over 28 days.

 Yes.
 Accelerated stability time-point pulls at Day 7, 14, 28, 56 at 25 °C / 40 °C / 60 % RH.
-Bundled into the Topical Full Stack panel; available standalone at $99 per pull.
+Bundled into the Vendor Full QC panel; available standalone at $99 per pull.
 We report purity, copper stoichiometry, and color (visual) at each time point.

 GHK-Cu commonly appears in serums and creams — full cosmetic panel includes PET, MoCRA, heavy metals.